 One of the challenges faced by our call center is the interconnected nature of the 911 system.
-Emergency calls must be answered, so regional call centers have developed a

-"roll over" system.
+All calls must be answered, so regional call centers have developed a "roll over" system.
 If for any reason a call cannot be answered or is not answered within a certain time frame, it will be redirected to the next call center.
 For instance, if a Cape Coral call rolls over, it will be answered by Lee County Dispatch.
 It is not unusual for the Cape Coral Communications Center to answer calls from regional call centers such as Lee County and Fort Myers.
 These calls must be handled, and this influences the total workload, even when not reflected as a Cape Coral call for service.

 Within the Communications Center, staffing is managed based on a "staffing ratio."
-This number is calculated by determining the "staff availability," which is the number of average available workdays per employee, after determining vacations, sick-leave, training time, and turn over, and then factoring that number into the minimum number of stations, and volume of calls received.
+This is essentially a comparison between the number of Dispatchers with the number of Officers.
+A lower number here is actually better.
+The other number is the "staff availability," which is essentially the number of days we expect a Dispatcher will be available to work, after determining vacations, sick-leave, training time, and turn over, and then factoring that number into the minimum number of stations, and volume of calls received.
+A higher number here is better.
 The methodology used is recognized industry-wide, and commonly used to determine staffing ratios in both emergency and non-emergency customer service call centers.
 Below is a chart depicting the historical staffing ratios for the Cape Coral Communications Center: